ZedThree/HPCAcademyFortran/Fortran.md

     - `integer :: n` points of `real :: grid_spacing`
 - This will _promote_ the different types to be the same type/kind
 - Result may end being _demoted_ to fit the result type
-- Possible to lose information this way, but compiler should warn you
+- Possible to lose information this way, but compiler _may_ warn you!

 ## Integer division